 Request for a Deferred Disposition

 You may wish to request deferred disposition (probation) for your citation to keep a moving traffic offense off your record.
-Requests for deferred disposition for any other offense must be made before the municipal court judge.
-Persons under the age of 25 at the time of their violation must appear before the municipal court judge to request deferred disposition.
-You may appear at the court clerks office to obtain a court appearance date.
+Requests for deferred disposition must be made in person or through the mail (Motion for Deferred Disposition).
+You may appear at the court clerks office to obtain a court appearance date or submit a court date request.
 Deferred cases are suspended for a period of time set by the judge.
 You will be required to pay a fine as a special expense fee in order to receive deferred disposition and receive no other violations during your deferral period.